 12. DISCLAIMER OF WARRANTIES

 12.1.
 Customer understands that the Platform may use various methods and software tools to probe network resources for security-related information and to detect actual or potential security flaws and vulnerabilities.
 Customer authorizes Cymulate through the Platform to perform such security services (and all such tasks and tests reasonably contemplated by or reasonably necessary to perform the security services or otherwise approved by Customer from time to time).
 Furthermore, Customer acknowledges that use of the Platform could possibly result in service interruptions or degradation regarding its systems and accept those risks and consequences.
-Customer further acknowledges that it is its responsibility to restore network computer systems to a secure configuration after using the Platform.

 WITHOUT DEROGATING FROM THE AFORESAID, THE PLATFORM IS PROVIDED “AS IS”.
 CYMULATE DISCLAIMS ANY AND ALL WARRANTIES, REPRESENTATIONS, AND CONDITIONS RELATING TO THE PLATFORM, WHETHER EXPRESS, IMPLIED OR ARISING BY CUSTOM OR TRADE USAGE, OR FROM A COURSE OF DEALING INCLUDING, BUT NOT LIMITED TO, ANY REPRESENTATION, WARRANTY, OR CONDITION OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.
 NO INFORMATION OR ADVICE GIVEN BY CYMULATE OR ITS AGENTS, EMPLOYEES, OR REPRESENTATIVES, WHETHER ORAL OR WRITTEN, SHALL CREATE ANY REPRESENTATION OR WARRANTY.